-To fill your prescription, provide our plan membership information, which can be found on your membership card, at the network pharmacy you choose.
-The network pharmacy will automatically bill our plan for our share of the costs of your drug.
-You'll need to pay the pharmacy your share of the cost when you pick up your prescription.
-If a prescription drug is not covered by Medicare but is covered by Medicaid, you will need to show your Oregon Health Plan (Medicaid) card to fill that prescription.
+To fill your prescription, provide our plan membership information (which can be found on your membership card) at the network pharmacy you choose.
+The network pharmacy will automatically bill our plan for our share of your drug cost.
+You need to pay the pharmacy your share of the cost when you pick up your prescription.